Fast Variational Inference for Bayesian Factor Analysis in Single and Multi-Study Settings: Multi-Study Factor Analysis

 To extend CAVI in a multi-study setting, we use the following mean field factorization

 where $\boldsymbol{\Phi}_p$ is the $p^{th}$ row of $\boldsymbol{\Phi}$, $\boldsymbol{\Lambda}_{sp}$ is the $p^{th}$ row of $\boldsymbol{\Lambda}_s$, and

 is the vector of variational parameters.
-Maximizing the ELBO with equation~\eqref{cavi-update} leads to closed-form expressions for optimal variational parameters for each factor, conditional on the others (Supplementary \S D for supporting calculations).
+Maximizing the ELBO with equation~\eqref{cavi-update} leads to closed-form expressions for optimal variational parameters for each factor, conditional on the others (see Supplementary \S F for supporting calculations).
 Our implementation of CAVI for Bayesian MSFA is detailed in Algorithm S3 (Supplementary \S A).

 CAVI for MSFA requires computing both shared and study-specific scores for each observation in each study at each iteration.
 When $\{N_s\}$ are large, this can become very computationally demanding.
-Thus, we generalize the SVI algorithm described in \secname~\ref{sec:BFA} to the multi-study setting using the natural parameterization in \tablename~S2 (Supplementary \S A).
+Thus, we generalize the SVI algorithm described in \S \ref{sec:BFA} to the multi-study setting using the natural parameterization in \tablename~S2 (Supplementary \S A).
 The sub-sampling step of SVI is generalized to a multi-study setting by taking a sub-sample of size $\widetilde N_s =\lfloor b_s \times N_s \rfloor$ from each study.
 Our implementation of SVI for Bayesian MSFA is presented in Algorithm S4 (Supplementary \S A).